Best Law Firm Accounting Software for 2022

 To provide clarity, in our list of the best law firm accounting software, we’ll define each software product as one of three classes:

-- Pure Accounting Software (Usually Industry-Neutral)
+• Pure Accounting Software (Usually Industry-Neutral)

-- Practice Management + Accounting Software
+• Practice Management + Accounting Software

-- Dedicated Legal Accounting Software
+• Dedicated Legal Accounting Software

-As a first step towards finding the right law firm accounting software for your firm, consider whether you want accounting functions built into your law practice management software, or if you prefer to keep accounting and case management functions mostly separate.
+As a first step towards finding the right law firm accounting software for your firm, consider whether you want accounting functions built into your law practice management software or if you prefer to keep accounting and case management functions mostly separate.

-Accounting Software vs. Practice Management Software (The differences and the overlap)
+Accounting Software vs. Practice Management Software (The Differences and the Overlap)

-Law Practice Management, Billing, and Accounting are three related, but discreet functions.
-And each can be managed with different software (or, all in one software suite).
-This is where the fuzzy terminology makes understanding what any given software package does confusing.
+Law Practice Management, Billing, and Accounting are three related but discreet functions.
+Each can be managed with different software (or in an all-in-one software suite).

 Law Practice Management Software